How to Choose the Right Thermostat for Your Home

-The thermostat.
 While it’s a rather unassuming gadget on the wall in your living room, it’s an integral part to your entire home’s management.
-So, before you just put any old thermostat on your wall, here’s a list of how you can choose the best fitting thermostat for your home and comfort system.
+So, before you just put any old thermostat on your wall, here’s a list of how you can choose the best fit for your home and comfort system.

 You’ll see thermostats listed as “non-programmable” or “programmable”.
 A programmable thermostat allows you to set the heating/cooling system to turn on or off at certain scheduled times.
 This is helpful for when the house is empty during the day while you are at work and the kids are at school, as well as cooler temperatures at night to help you sleep.